 The Western New York Sustainable Business Roundtable is a “business-driven” organization that relies on its member businesses to drive its mission and organize its events.
 Members are businesses that have employees in the Western New York region and have signed a pledge to create and implement a sustainability plan.

 The Association for the Advancement of Sustainability in Higher Education (AASHE) is an international collection of colleges and universities that are committed to sustainability efforts on their campuses.
 Their mission is to "inspire and catalyze higher education to lead the global sustainability transformation."
 They provide resources for higher education to implement sustainable initiatives through a peer to peer network.
 AASHE also has developed a set of metrics to capture sustainability initiatives on college campuses.
 This is called the Sustainability Tracking Assessment and Rating System (STARS).

 The New York Coalition of Sustainability in Higher Education (NYCSHE) It unites representatives of higher education and supporting organizations with a common interest to promote, sustain, and advocate for environmental, economic and social responsibility, as envisioned by the United Nations’ Sustainable Development Goals.

 As an institution of higher education, we recognize the unique position we are in to further clean energy adoption in New York State through our actions on campus, by training tomorrow's leaders, and by working with our local communities.
-By joining the REV Campus Challenge, [institution name] is demonstrating its commitment to advancing clean energy initiatives on-campus, in the classroom, and in the surrounding community.

 The Post-Landfill Action Network cultivates, educates, and inspires the student-led zero waste movement.
 We inform students about the waste crisis and equip them with the necessary skills and resources to implement solutions to waste in their campus communities.
 PLAN empowers our generation to be changemakers.